Ian0526/NetworkingReworked/README.md

 # NetworkingRework

 This project is a **BepInEx Harmony patch** for the Unity-based multiplayer game **REPO**, focusing on fixing network latency related delay with physics.
-If you've played any multiplayer instance of REPO, you've probably noticed a significant difference in fluidity between singleplayer/hosting & being a client (joining a game).
-Objects appear to
+If you've played any multiplayer instance of REPO, you've probably noticed a significant difference in fluidity between singleplayer/hosting & being a client.

 ---